 How and what to treat the deprivation of cats

-Today, ringworm is no longer consideredincurable disease.
-This earlier sick with microsporia, the animals were euthanized (according to the legislation!).
-Today, to the great happiness of pet owners, there are effective drugs.
-For the treatment of ringworm, antibiotics are prescribed and special vaccines are applied, the affected areas are treated with antifungal agents and antiseptic agents.
-Of course, a veterinarian will appoint a full course of treatment, but at home it can and should be treated.
-All the hair next to the lichen should be cut.
-Appearing and drying crusts must be softened with a warm soap solution, and the stains should be greased with iodine or greenery.
-A good remedy for lichen is also sulfuric ointment and "human" antifungal ointments.
-All that is removed from the skin during processing, it is necessary to burn, and the room is regularly disinfected.
-Try to insulate the sick cat.
-In any case, do not let her on the couch and (let alone!)
-Go to bed.
-When handling an animal, wear gloves and wipe hands with disinfectant solutions.
-Better yet, try to prevent such trouble as ringworm.
+Today, ringworm is no longer consideredan incurable disease.
+In the past, animals with microsporia were euthanized (by law!).
+Today, to the great happiness of pet owners, effective drugs have appeared.
+To treat ringworm, antibiotics are prescribed and special vaccines are used, the affected areas are treated with antifungal drugs and antiseptics.
+Of course, a veterinarian will prescribe a full course of treatment, but this disease can and should be treated at home.
+All hair near the ringworm must be cut off.
+The crusts that appear and dry must be softened with a warm soapy solution, and the spots themselves must be lubricated with iodine or brilliant green.
+Sulfur ointment and "human" antifungal ointments are also considered a good remedy for ringworm.
+Everything that is removed from the skin during treatment must be burned, and the room must be regularly disinfected.
+Try to isolate the sick cat.
+In any case, do not let it on the sofa and (especially!) in the bed.
+When handling an animal, wear gloves and wipe your hands with disinfectant solutions.
+And even better, try to prevent such a nuisance as ringworm.
 Be sure to vaccinate your pet.
-Fortunately, today there are vaccines that protect animals from contracting ringworm.
-This vaccination is done twice, with a break in two weeks, and the immunity in the animal is formed in a month.
-And remember that you need to do these vaccinations annually, since the protection "works" only twelve months.
-By the way, if you suddenly get sick, you deprive the previously vaccinated animal, then it copes with the disease more easily.
-But the main thing - remember the need to show the cat to the vet.
-Only a specialist will be able to correctly diagnose and prescribe an effective treatment.
-And your task is to provide first aid, follow the doctor's recommendations and follow preventive measures.
-Do not be presumptuous stubborn.
-Of course, advice can also be useful, but while you are looking for an answer to the question of how to treat lichen in cats, the animal suffers, and the disease progresses.
+Fortunately, today there are vaccines that protect animals from ringworm infection.
+This vaccination is done twice, with a two-week break, and the animal's immunity is formed after a month.
+And remember that these vaccinations need to be done annually, since the protection "works" only twelve months.
+By the way, if a previously vaccinated animal suddenly gets ringworm, it will cope with the disease easier.
+But most importantly, remember the need to show your cat to the veterinarian.
+Only a specialist can make the correct diagnosis and prescribe effective treatment.
+And your task is to provide first aid, follow the doctor's recommendations and observe preventive measures.
+Do not be arrogant and stubborn.
+Of course, advice can also be useful, but while you are looking for an answer to the question of how to treat ringworm in cats, the animal suffers, and the disease progresses.
 We advise you to read: